 — Court documents

 "ADEWALE stated that Diaz gave him access to bank accounts.
-According to ADEWALE, he reset the password for Diaz’s Bank of America account and also helped Diaz set up a new account at an unknown bank," court documents state
+According to ADEWALE, he reset the password for Diaz’s Bank of America account and also helped Diaz set up a new account at an unknown bank," court documents state.

 South Carolina Sen. Brandon Guffey, who lost his own 17-year-old son, Gavin Guffey, to suicide due to sextortion, told Fox News Digital that these scammers will target young women in similar schemes in exchange for their account information and intimate photos that they can then use in financially motivated sextortion schemes involving male victims.
-In other words, just because a Nigeran man may be posing as a young American woman online does not mean he is using fake photos.
+In other words, just because a Nigerian man may be posing as a young American woman online does not mean he is using fake photos.

 AI ‘DEEPFAKES’ OF INNOCENT IMAGES FUEL SPIKE IN SEXTORTION SCAMS, FBI WARNS